-A number of additional activities are excluded from our Responsible Investing funds.
+A number of additional activities are excluded from our Responsible Investing funds compared to our non-Responsible Investing funds.
 Companies which do not comply with the main international principles or standards are excluded.
-This includes, for example, the UN Global Compact Principles, the conventions of the International Labour Organization (ILO), the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs) and the UN Sustainable Development Goals (SDGs).
+This includes, for example, the UN Global Compact Principles, the conventions of the International Labour Organization (ILO), the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).
 Companies involved in severe controversies related to environmental, social or governance issues are also excluded.
 All companies involved in fossil fuels are excluded from Responsible Investing funds, with the exception of green bonds issued by these companies which promote the energy transition.
-Companies involved in defence contracts or small arms are also excluded.
-Restrictions also apply to companies involved in gambling, adult entertainment, palm oil, and fur and exotic leather.
-In addition, nonsustainable, controversial regimes and countries ranked among the 10% worst performers (according to the ESG rating model) are excluded, as are companies with high ESG risk ratings and all companies located in countries that encourage unfair tax practices.
-Ad-hoc exclusion or deliberation of companies is possible, but only on the recommendation of the Responsible Investing Advisory Board.
+Companies involved in defence contracts or small arms are also excluded, as are companies that have an adverse impact on biodiversity.
+Restrictions also apply to companies involved in gambling, adult entertainmentand fur and exotic leather.
+In addition, countries that do not respect sustainability criteria, that are involved with controversial regimes and countries ranked among the 10% worst performers (according to the ESG rating model) are excluded, as are companies with high ESG risk ratings and all companies located in countries that encourage unfair tax practices.
+Ad-hoc exclusion ordeliberation of companies is possible, but only on the advice of the Responsible Investing Advisory Board.
 You will find more information in the General exclusion policy for conventional and Responsible Investing funds and Exclusion policy for Responsible Investing funds.

-In addition to the strict exclusion policy, our Responsible Investing funds promote the integration of sustainability into the policy decisions of issuers (i.e. companies, governments, supranational debtors and/or government-linked agencies), for example by showing a preference for issuers with higher ESG ratings, and by promoting the reduction of climate change by preferring issuers with lower carbon intensity, with the intention of achieving a predetermined carbon intensity target.
-Our Responsible Investing funds also, for example, support sustainable development, by including companies that contribute to achieving the UN Sustainable Development Goals and by promoting the transition towards a more sustainable world through investments in green, social and sustainability bonds, which implicitly take into account most of the Principal Adverse Impacts (PAIs) listed.
+In addition to the strict exclusion policy, our Responsible Investing funds promote the integration of sustainability into the policy decisions of issuers (i.e. companies, governments, supranational debtors and/or government-linked agencies), for example by showing a preference for issuers with higher ESG ratings, and by promoting the reduction of climate change by preferring issuers with lower GHG intensity, with the intention of achieving a predetermined GHG intensity target.
+Our Responsible Investing funds also, for example, support sustainable development, by including issuers that contribute to achieving the UN Sustainable Development Goals and by promoting the transition towards a more sustainable world through investments in bonds financing green and/or social projects.